 Since 2005 the Oughtred Society Award Committee has annually honoured any outstanding contribution to the world community involved with slide rules and historical calculating instruments with a prestigious Award.
 Alongside any such Award, the Committee can also annually bestow a Fellowship on a member for substantial contributions to the Oughtred Society itself.

-The 2016 OS Fellowships for substantial contribution to the Society or to national organizations go to:
+The 2017 OS Fellowship for substantial contribution to the Society or to national organizations go to:

 Award recipients receive a framed certificate (such as this one awarded posthumously to Michael O'Leary) and a gold-coloured pin in a special presentation box.
 Members bestowed with a Fellowship receive a letter of accreditation and silver-coloured pin in a presentation box